JanPhilipMuennich/2021-ss-hierarchy/coursework.md

 #### What's wrong with hierarchy

-- It is also quite obvious that this is not the shortest or most efficient way!
+It is quite obvious that this is not the shortest or most efficient way!
+Need for:
-- more direct communication and interaction between the sender and the receiver
+more direct communication and interaction between the sender and the receiver

 ---